Work Package 3: Intergovernmental Return Frameworks

 Policy Recommendations for Civil Society Organizations (CSOs):

-- Promote the mutual benefits of regularization, emphasizing economic and social contributions.
+- Promote the mutual benefits of regularisation, emphasising economic and social contributions.

 - Highlight success stories to counter negative political narratives.